P.L.A.R

 What is a Portfolio?

-A portfolio is a collection of documents that details your past learning.
-It focuses on the skills, knowledge and abilities developed through education, experience, volunteer work, self-directed learning and other methods of learning.
-It must clearly apply this learning to the learning outcomes appropriate to the course(s) in which you are interested.
+A portfolio is a comprehensive collection of documents that showcases your past learning experiences.
+It highlights the skills, knowledge, and abilities acquired through various avenues such as formal education, work experience, volunteer activities, self-directed learning, and other methods of personal development.
+The portfolio must clearly demonstrate how this learning aligns with the specific learning outcomes of the course(s) you are pursuing.

-A portfolio usually includes the following types of information:
+Typically, a portfolio includes the following types of information:

 • Resume

-• Translation of documented experience into learning outcomes
+• Translation of documented experience into measurable learning outcomes

-• You will be also required to demonstrate your learning through either the presentation of a portfolio and/or by one or more of the following challenge methods:
+Additionally, you will be required to substantiate your learning through the presentation of your portfolio and/or by one or more of the following assessment methods:

 • Competency testing